 New World Tarantula spider Characteristics

-Most are colourful or patterned and many are coloured in bright metallic hues of bronze, pink, green, blue, purple or gold on the carapace, trochanters and femurs of the legs.
+Most are colorful or patterned and many are colored in bright metallic hues of bronze, pink, green, blue, purple or gold on the carapace, trochanters and femurs of the legs.

 New World Tarantula spider Behaviour

 Apart from several popular members of the genus Avicularia, which includes the Pinktoe tarantula, the Goliath pinktoe, Ecuadorian woolly, the Yellow-banded pinktoe, the White-toe tarantula, the Venezuelan redstripe, the Ecuadorian purple, the Peruvian pinktoe and the Antilles pinktoe that are maintained in captivity and are known for their complacent and calm behaviours, the majority of the members of the remaining five genera and several Avicularia species are typically highly strung, fast, nervous, unpredictable and display varying degrees of defensiveness when disturbed, startled or handled.